PatrickMar0/WhatToDo/README.md

 Once gradle has been synced, you should have a list of tasks.
 If you return to the gradle tab, expand the following selections: app -> Tasks -> Android.
 After expanding these you should be able to see "signingReport".
 Double click this to start the task.

 The Task will run in a terminal and if you scroll through the output there will be a line dedicated to the SHA-1 key.
-Please paste this and send it to Chase.
+Please paste this and send it to Patrick.

 Before you do anything else there is something you need to undo, currently the run button is set to just run the  signingReport task, to return it to its standard in which it runs the app please do the following: